All Episodes

 That's what this boils down to.

-Sanders are telling you that they're saving your retirement.
+And the Democrats hearken, and what's his face here, Sanders are telling you that they're saving your retirement.

-When in fact they're taking your money in your 401k and bailing out union allies with it.
+Like putting a lockbox or putting it in a lockbox, saving your retirement, when in fact they're taking your money in your 401k and bailing out union allies with it.

 That's the purpose of this.

-I talked about this, I think back in October of 2008.
+I talked about this, I think, back in October of 2008.

 Don't ever, don't ever doubt my memory.

-Here, let me read to you my the first part of my transcript from the show on October 24th, 2008.
+Here, let me read to you the first part of my transcript from the show on October 24th, 2008.

 I want to remind you, two weeks ago, Congressman George Miller from California, chairs of congressional committee, big Democrat, been there for ages, said we're going to have to do something about the tax deductibility of contributions to people's 401ks because the government is losing money.

-We're losing money on this, so he's going to propose eliminating the deductibility of whatever you contribute to your 401k.
+So he's going to propose eliminating the deductibility of whatever you contribute to your 401k.

-This goes back to 2008, and all hell broke loose.
+This goes back to 2008 and all hell broke loose.

 And all kinds of denials were phoned into this program from Washington in a panic.